 “As a swimmer its proficiency at least equals its needs, and it must be at times capable of considerable achievements in this direction.
 Mr Cocks once knew one to land at Great Marlow after a swim in the Thames, which must have extended, probably down stream, for some hundreds of yards.
 Mr Millais has drawn one in the water; the animal is immersed deeply, with back, eyes, and snout just above the surface.”

 In his field notes to the magazine Countryside in 1987, J.M.
 Potter described a hedgehog crossing a stream that had become a raging torrent after heavy rains; swimming powerfully across the fast-flowing water and shaking itself like a dog upon climbing out the other side.
 The ITV documentary Hedgehog Hotel, aired in 2015, featured some slow-motion footage of a hedgehog shaking in this manner, with spines rattling - the rattling noise from this is audible from several metres away in my experience.
-Despite readily taking to the water, Pat Morris has written of having to wade into the water in the dark to rescue a hedgehog he was tracking that had gotten rather over ambitious and decided to swim across a millpond.
+Sometimes, hedgehogs appear to take to water a little too enthusiastically.
+Pat Morris has written of having to wade into the water in the dark to rescue a hedgehog he was tracking that had gotten rather over ambitious and decided to swim across a millpond.
 Similarly, in Hedgehogs Morris tells how he had to take off his clothes and swim out to rescue a hedgehog that was swimming in circles in a lake in New Zealand for a good 10 minutes, watched by some bemused scaup.
 These observations suggest hogs may have difficulty judging distances across water.

 Stay away from the light?

 In 2019, just shy of 2,900 people from across the UK responded to the BBC Gardeners' World garden wildlife survey.
-Of those who had hedgehogs visiting, 60% reported having seen them during the daytime, although only 10% of English and Welsh, and 6% of Scottish and Northern Irish, respondents regularly saw them in daylight.
+Of those who had hedgehogs visiting, 60% reported having seen them during the daytime, although only 10% of English and Welsh and 6% of Scottish and Northern Irish respondents regularly saw them in daylight.
 It is widely maintained that any hedgehog seen out during the daytime is sick and requires capturing and veterinary attention.
 While is is often the case, and as a broad rule of thumb it errs on the side of caution, it is not always the case.
-Let's be clear, though: any hedgehog found stumbling, coughing, listless (e.g. “sunbathing”) or otherwise in distress during the day or night should be seen by a hedgehog carer or vet as soon as possible.
-Simply being out in daylight is not, on its own, necessarily an indication that anything is wrong.
+Let's be clear, though: any hedgehog found out in the open during the daytime or stumbling, coughing, listless (e.g. “sunbathing” or curled up away from cover), moving with the body held high (“walking tall”), or otherwise in distress during the day or night should be seen by a hedgehog carer or vet as soon as possible.
+Simply being out in daylight is not, on its own, necessarily an indication that anything is wrong, particularly if it is for a short period and the hedgehog remains in cover.
+Indeed, on our trailcams, and those of several other observers, it is relatively common for hedgehogs (curiously all males in the cases of which I'm aware) to leave their hog house/nest during the morning to defaecate nearby, and often drink, before returning to bed.

-The most obvious cases are hedgehogs out and about shortly before dusk and after dawn, particularly during the summer when nights are short.
+The most obvious cases where people see hedgehogs out in daylight are shortly before dusk and after dawn, particularly during the summer when nights are short.
 It is not uncommon for hogs to be out and about a couple of hours before sunset and after sunrise between June and August.
-Disturbance of a daytime resting site may result in the hedgehog moving somewhere else and a female may move her hoglets to a new nest in daylight.
-My experience and that of a couple of hedgehog rescues I have spoken with suggests that hedgehogs will also leaves nests if it gets very hot and find somewhere cooler to sleep.
+Disturbance of a daytime resting site may result in the hedgehog moving somewhere else, and a female may move her hoglets to a new nest in daylight.
+My experience and that of a couple of hedgehog rescues I have spoken with suggests that hedgehogs will also leave nests if it gets very hot to find somewhere cooler to sleep.
 Similarly, mothers may leave the nest to get some time away from the hoglets or, in the case of lactating sows, find additional food and water.
 In a Russian study during which hedgehogs were radio-tracked around Kalinin, north-west of Moscow, one lactating female was observed to be active for equal periods of the day and night.
 Pregnant females may also collect nesting material during the day.

 Newly independent hoglets will often venture out during the day and it is not uncommon to encounter juvenile hogs in gardens during July afternoons.
 Hedgehogs born later in the year (the so-called “autumn orphans”) may be seen out in daylight trying to build sufficient fat reserves to allow hibernation despite being otherwise healthy, although these are quite likely to need intervention.
 It should also be noted that young hedgehogs out during the day are vulnerable to predators, particularly cats, foxes magpies and gulls.

-There are also specific locations where show an increasing tendency towards diurnal (daytime) activity.
-On the Isle of Mull, for example, hedgehogs are frequently seen out foraging during the day, possibly reflecting a lack of predators.
+There are also specific locations where hedgehogs show an increasing tendency towards diurnal (daytime) activity.
+On the Isle of Mull, for example, hogs are frequently seen out foraging during the day, possibly reflecting a lack of predators.

 My personal view is that a hedgehog out in the day is not immediately a matter for concern.
-If the animal is moving briskly and with purpose, collecting bedding, going for a drink or moving hoglets, for example, I would be extremely hesitant to intervene.
-If the animal is unsteady, wandering aimless, disorientated or lying out on the lawn sunbathing, then I reach for the gardening gloves and high-sided box.
-As Nigel Reeve put it in Hedgehogs:
+While it is not always easy to tell, given how good wild animals are at masking sickness, if the animal is moving briskly and with purpose, keeping to cover, collecting bedding, going for a drink or moving hoglets, for example, I would be hesitant to intervene.
+If the animal is foraging or curled up away from cover, unsteady, wandering aimlessly, disorientated, curled up away from cover, or lying out “sunbathing”, then I reach for the gardening gloves and high-sided box.
+If in doubt, please call your local wildlife rescue who will be able to provide guidance based on what you've observed and your local conditions.
+As Nigel Reeve put it in Hedgehogs, though:

 “It seems that although hedgehogs 'prefer' to be nocturnal, it is clearly not obligatory.”